 “Some dads,” she told me.
 “Shouldn’t see the percentiles.”

 She was right, of course.
-Head circumference has essentially nothing to do with intelligence and, as long as your child’s head is average-size and regularly growing, there’s no cause for alarm when they comes in a bit behind the curve.
+Head circumference has essentially nothing to do with intelligence and, as long as your child’s head is average-size and regularly growing, there’s no cause for alarm when they come in a bit behind the curve.
 Still, a handful of preliminary studies have suggested links between brain size, head size, and intelligence.
-That research can’t necessarily be dismissed out of hand so it’s hard to figure whether or not dome size matters — especially with all that percentile data clouding the picture.
+That research can’t necessarily be dismissed out of hand so it’s hard to figure whether or not head size matters — especially with all that percentile data clouding the picture.

 Our obsession with head size goes back to phrenology, a discredited (and super racist) pseudoscience that proposed to determine intelligence and personality type by measuring skull size and shape.
 The science fell out of favor some time ago, but some of the premises upon which it was built have hung on even though efforts to link intelligence to brain weight have been fruitless.
 Albert Einstein’s brain was, for instance, of only average weight (about 3 pounds).
 The author Jonathan Swift’s brain weighed a more exciting 4.4 pounds, but, alas, the Nobel laureate Anatole France had a brain that weighed barely 2 pounds.